 Respecting the Strength of Her Brothers

 Even so, until they reach a certain age, they are still just kids.
 They will play a lot of the same games.
-Even wrestle.
-Girls wrestle differently than boys (girls tend to make it more elaborate than it needs to be, for example, with more rules and character play), but they will join in on the roughhousing.
+Sometimes, they’ll even wrestle.
+Girls wrestle differently than boys (girls can tend to make it more elaborate than it needs to be, for example, with more rules and character play), but they will join in on the roughhousing.

-For a sister that is older than her brothers, this presents a potential danger.
+For a sister who is older than her brothers, this presents a potential danger.
 She will be stronger than them.
 She will be bigger than them.

 For a while, at least.

 Eventually, the tables will turn.
-Her brothers — if they are not effeminate — will be able to keep her at bay with minimal effort.
-This can cause some resentment or bullying if you have not prepared everyone properly.
+Her brothers, if they are not effeminate, will be able to keep her at bay with minimal effort.
+This can lead to resentment or bullying if you have not properly prepared everyone.

 Prepare your daughters to respect the strength of your sons.
-She should treat their potential strength as actual strength.
+She should treat their potential strength as if it were actual strength.

-She should be the damsel in distress and let them rescue her from another brother, or from you.
+She should be delighted to pretend to be a damsel in distress and be “rescued” from another brother, or from you.
 She should not gloat over besting them in an athletic feat.
 She should treat them with the respect due to someone stronger than her.

-Her brothers, likewise, have reciprocal obligations toward her that they can start practicing, but that is the topic of another post.
+Her brothers, likewise, have reciprocal obligations toward her that they can start practicing, but that is another topic.
+Everyone already believes men have certain obligations toward women, even in our broken culture.
+In fact, obligations toward women are the only things they believe men have.

 Too many women grow up not realizing the inherent strength a man can possess.
 They presume too much about the patience of other men.
 They are rude.
 They mouth off.
 Sometimes they physically assault them.